-- Jenny said that our teacher would go to London tomorrow.
+- Trina said that our cousin would go to Moscow the following week.

 - Tom asked where we were playing soccer today.

-- Paul told me that my aunt will celebrate her birthday next week.
+- Paul told me that my aunt would celebrate her birthday next week.

 - Jessica asked if I could write that email for her.

 - He asked if we had ever been to South Africa.

 Easy, isn’t it?
 Now you know how to describe what someone else has said.

 If you still want to study this more in depth, you can find this class in Unit 145 of the C2 level of our course.

 Although it may seem a bit complicated now, remember that practice makes perfect.
 As you progress, you’ll be able to write and speak more easily using reported speech.